soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ## Monadic interface

-The applicative interface allows us to lift a function on to work on multiple `Either` values (or other applicative functor instances such as `IO` and `Parser`).
+The applicative interface allows us to lift a function to work on multiple `Either` values (or other applicative functor instances such as `IO` and `Parser`).
-But more often than not, we'd like to be able to use a value from one computation that might return an error in another computation that might return an error.
+But more often than not, we'd like to use a value from one computation that might return an error in another computation that might return an error.

 For example, a compiler such has GHC operates in stages, such as lexical analysis,